Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ```

 ---
-In additional to the `else` clause, there is also an `elif` clause, which
+In additional to the `else` clause, there is also an optional `elif` clause,
-is short for "else if".
+which is short for "else if".
 ***************************************************
 ## if statement: elif clause